asadhanif3188/DevOps-Project-Facebooc/README.md

 # Facebooc

-Proof-of-concept Facebook clone in C.
 The only dependency is SQLite3.

+This is Proof-of-concept Facebook clone in C, part of [Facebooc](https://github.com/jserv/facebooc.git).

+### Technology Stack
+Following technology stack is being used to develop and run the application.
+ * C
+ * Docker Engine

 # Prerequisites